adobe/pdfservices-java-sdk-samples/README.md

 ## Authentication Setup

-The configuration file for the samples is ```dc-services-sdk-config.json```.
-Before the samples can be run, replace this file with the dc-services-sdk-config.json you receive from Adobe when you submit the early access request form.
+The credentials file and corresponding private key file for the samples is ```dc-services-sdk-credentials.json``` and ```private.key``` respectively.
+Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.

 The SDK also supports providing the authentication credentials at runtime, without storing them in a config file.
 Please refer this [section](#create-a-pdf-file-from-a-docx-file-by-providing-in-memory-authentication-credentials) to know more.

+## Quota Exhaustion

+If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
+Please contact [here](https://www.adobe.com/go/dcsdk_requestform) to get the paid credentials.

 ## Build with maven